vivainio/SqlFrags/README.md

 Simple updates are easy enough to do with existing micro-orms like Dapper.Contrib or PetaPoco.
 However, you often need to produce complex queries, so you can crank up the difficulty with nesting, aliases etc.
-Emitting completely illegal SQL is fine, Fapper is not one to second guess you - it diligently renders the garbage you feed it:
+Emitting completely illegal SQL is fine, SqlFrags is not one to second guess you - it diligently renders the garbage you feed it:

 ```fsharp